Discharge Instructions After Surgery for Cancer of the Thyroid

 Suggestions for treatment and healthcare provider visits after surgery:

-During your routine visits, tell your healthcare provider about any signs of hyperthyroidism (too much thyroid hormone), such as any of the following:
+During your routine visits, tell your healthcare provider about any signs of too much thyroid hormone (hyperthyroidism).
+These include:

 Rapid weight loss

 Heart palpitations, more rapid heartbeat, or chest pain